MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:SuppressXFrameOptionsHeader
 ```

-The portal allows you to embedded the platform into iFrame or webview so that it can be integrated with other applications.
-You can enable this setting if the platform is required to be embedded into different application.
+You can embed the platform into iFrame or webview so that it can be integrated with other applications.

-By default, this feature is disabled with the value **False** so that embedding is not supported.
+By default, this feature is disabled with the value **False** so that embedding is not supported, set to **True** if the platform is to be embedded into different application.

 ## Allow external video embedding into MCT